Bailiff Fees: Council Tax

-The simple answer is NO. Regulation 11 of the Taking Control of Goods (Fees) Regulations 2014 provides that the enforcement company should ensure that wherever practical, the enforcement agent must ensure that all debts appearing on their records be enforced by the bailiff/enforcement agent at the same time and most importantly……only one Enforcement Fee of £235 may be charged.
+The simple answer is NO. Regulation 11 of the Taking Control of Goods (Fees) Regulations 2014 it provides that the enforcement company should ensure that wherever practical, the enforcement agent must ensure that all debts appearing on their records should be enforced by the bailiff at the same time.
+Consequently…..only one Enforcement Fee of £235 may be charged.
 If an enforcement agent has charge ‘multiple fees’, please do let us know,

 Enforcement Fee of £235 and ‘vulnerable debtors’

-Regulation 11 (above) and Regulation 12 of the Taking Control of Goods (Fees) Regulations 2014 are most important and have been put in place to provide protection for individuals who may be vulnerable.
+Regulation 11 (above) and Regulation 12 of the Taking Control of Goods (Fees) Regulations 2014 are of importance and were put in place to provide protection for individuals who may be vulnerable.

-Regulation 12 makes provision to protect vulnerable debtors who may have been unable in the early stages to seek advice (from the local authority, magistrates court, debt counsellor/debt charity etc) about the debt.
-If a bailiff makes a personal visit (which incurs an enforcement fee of £235) and identifies the debtor as ‘vulnerable’ Regulation 12 provides that he should give the debtor a chance to seek advice prior to removal of goods.
+Regulation 12 protects vulnerable debtors who may have been unable in the early stages to seek advice (from the local authority, magistrates court, debt counsellor/debt charity etc) about the debt.
+If a bailiff makes a personal visit (which incurs an enforcement fee of £235) and identifies the debtor as ‘vulnerable’, he should give that person a chance to seek advice before removing goods.
 If he fails to do so, the ‘enforcement fee’ of £235 is not recoverable.

-If you have any queries about the bailiff fees being charged (and in particular if the bailiff attempts to charge ‘multiple fees’), you can email a question to us using our popular Question page.
-Alternatively, you can contact us by phone.
-Please refer to our Contact us page for further details.
+If you have any queries about the bailiff fees being charged (and in particular if the bailiff attempts to charge ‘multiple fees’), you can email a question to Bailiff Advice Online using our online Enquiry Form.
+Alternatively, you can contact our free helpline.
+Please refer to our Contact Page for further details.

-A simple overview of the new Taking Control of Goods Regulations 2013 including details of bailiff fees, the notices that must be given by the bailiff and items that are ‘exempt’ from being taken into control (by the bailiff) can be read here.
+A simple overview of the new Taking Control of Goods Regulations 2013 can be read here.